GuiziBr/GuiziBr/README.md

 ### Hi there, I'm Ricardo Guizi, Welcome to my Github 👋

-I'm currently working as Software Engineer at Gupy, learning NodeJs, ReactJs, Serverless, AWS, and everything else I can.
+I'm currently working as Software Engineer in Vancouver, Canada, learning NodeJs, ReactJs, Serverless, AWS, and everything else I can.

 Would you like to find me?